michael131468/mydealz-gruppe-ding/README.md

 See ding.py for the single file script.
 It launches a periodic scheduled job to run every 20 minutes that scrapes a select mydealz group for the latest ten articles.
-If the articles differ to the previous results (or this is the first run), the script will send that list to [ntfy.sh][1] to notify an audience of new deals.
+If the articles differ to the previous results (or this is the first run), the script will send the new items to [ntfy.sh][1] to notify an audience of new deals.

 Example:
 ```